ElSnoMan/python-stg-cert-one/README.md

 print(list[1][0])  # 2
 ```

-4. Using this list, assert that each element in this list navigates to the correct page
+4. Check that each element in this list navigates to the correct page